Your Race in Numbers

 After analyzing individual components, review your overall race performance:

-• How does your total distance sailed compare to other races on the same course?
+- How does your total distance sailed compare to other boats in your group?

 Pro Tip